sourcejs/Source/docs/auth/readme.md

 Before you start, please make sure that you have referenced GitHub App registered.
 Please visit [this link](https://developer.github.com/guides/basics-of-authentication/#registering-your-app) to get more information.

-If you allready have registered app replace existed github api key and secret into your local options file, as mentioned [here](/docs/base/#5!).
+If you already have registered app replace existed github api key and secret into your local options file, as mentioned [here](/docs/getting-started/#5!).

 Values, given below, are created as a demo.
 They are usable for [local instance](http://127.0.0.1:8080) at `127.0.0.1:8080`